All investor lists > PE firms

 • Distressed funds specialize in turnarounds.
 If your company is in financial trouble but still has strong fundamentals, they may step in with capital + operational guidance to get things back on track.

-• Secondaries funds don’t invest in your company—they buy out existing investors or employees.
+• Secondaries funds don’t invest in your company.
+They buy out existing investors or employees.
 Useful if you’re looking for liquidity without raising a new round.

 • Sector-specific funds double down on vertical expertise.
 From fintech to energy to healthcare, they know the landscape and can bring more than capital to the table.